seb-bizeul/maybe/README.md

 # Maybe
-Maybe type to use with Flow
+Maybe type to use with Flow [DEPRECATED] use https://github.com/seb-bizeul/fp-flow instead

 ## Install
   ```